-If you’re a trader whose absolute first priority is to get the lowest margin and commission rates possible, eOption is a great way to go.
+Investors agree that comparing the fee structure of several companies and finding one that is most suitable for you is a reasonable practice.
 Maximizing that particular feature of online trading may make them sacrifice other features, but traders who know how to work that system can yield tremendous returns from it.

 On the other side of the coin, less active traders who simply want to work off preset recommendations can find a lot to like about eOption’s automated trading service.
 While active investors are usually hands-on, picking a trusted set of experts and automatically following their suggestions is a more directed way to casually invest that might make sense to some.

 Just2Trade offers a similar mission statement when it comes to online trading — you save on commissions and fees, but you don’t get the infrastructure of great research and trading tools.
 If this is the direction you want to take with your trading career, they’re a similar service.

 Meanwhile, if you’d like to invest more in robust trading tools and extensive market research, as well as education tools to get you through your trading experience, some user reviews show that TradeKing and Betterment may come with more functionalities but with slightly higher fees.

 Overall, eOption provides a very specific set of features for certain kinds of traders — namely, advanced traders who know what they’re doing and want to save money on their active trading.
 While this is admirable, and everyone is always looking for cheaper fees, the tradeoff may well be too great for some.

 Options traders may well flock to eOption for their supremely low fees, but may be alarmed to learn that complex options trading comes with options exercise fees of $9, which can be too rich for many people’s blood.